• Skip to primary navigation

 Does this have to be baked?

-No, you can serve it right from the skillet once you have blended the spinach into the cheese sauce.
-I prefer it baked, but it’s very tasty either way.
+No, you can serve it right from the skillet you blended the spinach into the cheese sauce.
+I prefer it baked, but it’s delicious either way.

 Can this be made in advance?